rbnsky/Code1/Code1 Diary.md

 We learned:
 - how to create and share repositories.
 - how to write in Markdown.
-- how to link and display images in Github/Markdown.
+- how to link and display images in Gitub/Markdown.
+- how to Clone repositories to a local computer.
+- how to push local repositories to GitHub.